mrpoulin/watbus/README.md

-# EasyGRT
+# watbus

-EasyGRT is a web application to summarize and display bus stop times in a useful way.
+watbus is a web application to summarize and display bus stop times in a useful way.
 It is written to use Grand River Transit's GTFS data.

 ## Getting Started